 Take a look around our libraries:

 In your second and third years, you’ll study abroad.
-You’ll study language classes for a year at a university or language institute in China or Taiwan and spend another year in a Russian-speaking country, taking an intensive language course and experiencing local culture first-hand.
+You’ll study language classes for a year at a university or language institute in mainland China or Taiwan (subject to travel restrictions), and spend another year in a Russian-speaking country, studying Russian language and culture.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.